masasin/masasin.github.io/docs/cv/projects/spirit.md

 # SPIRIT (Masters thesis)
 2015 &ndash; 2017, [Kyoto University](../education/kyoto-u.md).

+??? summary

+    - Masters thesis project at Kyoto University, developing a third-person view interface for controlling a monocular drone.
+    - Created a system that superimposed a CGI version of the drone on top of an actual image taken by the FPV camera earlier.
+    - Designed, conducted, and analyzed user studies which were performed to test the efficacy of the system, which showed a large improvement in many metrics, even with a 2 Hz transmission rate.

 SPIRIT stands for "Subimposed Past Image Records Implemented for Teleoperation".

 Japan is prone to natural disasters.